phenology/cgc/manuscript/joss_cgc_paper.md

 CGC implements an optional cluster refinement step based on the k-means method [@Wu:2016].
 For this, we exploit the implementation available in the scikit-learn package [@Pedregosa:2011].
-The co- and tri-clusters are classified into a pre-defined number of refined clusters, and this pre-defined number is referred to as $k$.
+The co- and tri-clusters are classified into a pre-defined number of refined clusters and this pre-defined number is referred to as $k$.
 In this step, similar clusters are identified in the co-clustering or tri-clustering results.
 This identification is performed by computing certain pre-defined features over all elements belonging to the same co- or tri-cluster.
 CGC employs the following features in the k-means implementation: